cloudfoundry-community/gautocloud/README.md

 **Note**: We need docker and docker-compose for integrations to run services and ensure clients works.

 Simply run in a terminal `bin/test.sh`.

+## Contributing

+Any PR or/and issues are welcomes.

+Don't be shy to send a PR to add another cloud environment as a builtin one.

 ## FAQ